flamsanct/flamsanct.github.io/polygon/README.md

 You must refer to each exchange in terms of how to buy and withdraw MATIC on Polygon, but the process will always end with withdrawing your MATIC to your MetaMask wallet address that has the Polygon network configured.

-## Option 2: Buy MATIC on Any Exchange and Bridge to Polygon
+## Option 2: Buy MATIC on Ethereum on any Exchange and Bridge to Polygon

 In this case, you simply buy MATIC on any exchange where it is available.
 MATIC can be purchased from a number of both of centralized exchanges (e.g. Coinbase) and decentralized exchanges (e.g. Uniswap).
 A full list of exchanges that sell MATIC can be seen here: